Something the Lord Made

-Something the Lord Made is a 2004 American made-for-television biographical drama film about the black cardiac pioneer Vivien Thomas (1910–1985) and his complex and volatile partnership with white surgeon Alfred Blalock (1899–1964), the "Blue Baby doctor" who pioneered modern heart surgery.
+Something the Lord Made is a 2004 American made-for-television biographical drama film about the black cardiac surgery pioneer Vivien Thomas (1910–1985) and his complex and volatile partnership with white surgeon Alfred Blalock (1899–1964), the "Blue Baby doctor" who pioneered modern heart surgery.
 Based on the National Magazine Award-winning Washingtonian magazine article "Like Something the Lord Made" by Katie McCabe, the film was directed by Joseph Sargent and written by Peter Silverman and Robert Caswell.

 Plot

-Something the Lord Made tells the story of the 34-year partnership that begins in Depression Era Nashville in 1930 when Blalock (Alan Rickman) hires Thomas (Mos Def) as an assistant at his Vanderbilt University lab, expecting him to perform janitorial work.
+The film tells the story of the 34-year partnership that begins in Depression era Nashville in 1930 when Dr. Alfred Blalock hires Vivien Thomas as an assistant at his Vanderbilt University lab, expecting him to perform janitorial work.
 Thomas' remarkable manual dexterity and intellectual acumen confound Blalock's expectations, and Thomas rapidly becomes indispensable as a research partner to Blalock in his forays into heart surgery.

-The film traces the two men's work when they move in 1943 from Vanderbilt to Johns Hopkins, an institution where the only black employees are janitors and where Thomas must enter by the back door.
-They attack the congenital heart defect of Tetralogy of Fallot, also known as Blue Baby Syndrome, and in so doing they launch the field of heart surgery.
-Helen Taussig (Mary Stuart Masterson), the pediatrician/cardiologist at Johns Hopkins, challenges Blalock to come up with a surgical solution for her Blue Babies.
+In 1943, Blalock and Thomas move from Vanderbilt to Johns Hopkins, an institution where the only black employees are janitors and where Thomas must enter by the back door.
+They attack the congenital heart defect of Tetralogy of Fallot, also known as blue baby syndrome, and in so doing they launch the field of heart surgery.
+Dr. Helen Taussig, the pediatrician/cardiologist at Johns Hopkins, challenges Blalock to come up with a surgical solution for her Blue Babies.
 She needs a new ductus for them to oxygenate their blood.

 The duo is seen experimenting on stray dogs they got from the local dog pound, deliberately giving the dogs the heart defect and then trying to solve it.
-The outcome looks good and they are excited to operate on a baby with the defect, but in a dream, Thomas sees the baby grown up and crying because she is dying.
+The outcome looks good and they are excited to operate on Eileen Saxon, a baby with the defect, but in a dream, Thomas sees the baby grown up and crying because she is dying.
 Thomas asks why she is dying in the dream and she says it is because she has a baby heart.
 Blalock interprets his dream as implying that their sewing technique did not work because the sutures failed to grow with the heart, and developed a new version with that feature.

 The film dramatizes Blalock's and Thomas's fight to save the dying Blue Babies.
 Blalock praises Thomas's surgical skill as being "like something the Lord made", and insists that Thomas coach him through the first Blue Baby surgery over the protests of Johns Hopkins administrators.
 Despite their close partnership in the lab, outside they are separated by the prevailing racism.
 Blalock makes a mistake by accidentally cutting an artery at the wrong place, but with Thomas's assistance, is able to complete the surgery.
 As news quickly spreads of their successes, parents from all over the country flock to the hospital with their sick children, hoping that the surgery can cure them too.
 Doctors from around the world also come to learn from Thomas how to do the surgery to treat their Blue Baby Syndrome patients.